MicrosoftDocs/dataexplorer-docs/data-explorer/business-continuity-overview.md

 ### Active-Hot standby configuration

 The Active-Hot configuration is similar to the [Active-Active configuration](#active-active-configuration) in dual ingest, processing, and curation.
-While the standby cluster is online for ingestion, process and curation, it is made made unavailable to end users for query.
-The standby cluster doesn't need to be in the same SKU as the primary and may also be of a smaller SKU and scale, and as such may be less performant.
-In a disaster scenario, the users are redirected to the standby cluster, which can then be scaled up.
+While the standby cluster is online for ingestion, process, and curation, it isn't available to query.
+The standby cluster doesn't need to be in the same SKU as the primary cluster.
+It can be of a smaller SKU and scale, which may result in it being less performant.
+In a disaster scenario, users are redirected to the standby cluster, which can optionally be scaled up to increase performance.

 :::image type="content" source="media/business-continuity-overview/active-hot-standby.png" alt-text="Active-hot standby configuration.":::